RebootGames/ZSL-Eco-Warriors/Game text.md

 (tick or cross will appear if correct or incorrect)

 Narrator text: Carbon is released as electricity is needed for pylons/power lines to carry electricity.
-(Interesting fact?)
+(Interesting fact)

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Window left open.
+Button 1: Window's are left open.
-Button 2: TV left on standby.
+Button 2: TV's are left on standby.
-Button 3: Phone left on charge.
+Button 3: Phone's are left on charge.

 Slide 8

-Narrator text: 15 KG of carbon waste per year is from leaving TV’s on standby.
-(Interesting fact?)
+Narrator text: 15kg of carbon is wasted per year from leaving TV’s on standby.
+(Interesting fact)

 Show score of questions and time taken.